frivolt/openrefinewiki/FAQ.md

-This is a collection of frequently asked questions on Google Refine.
-Feel free to ask your own question on the [Google Refine mailing list](http://groups.google.com/group/google-refine/) and we'll try to answer to the best of our abilities and add them to this list.
+This is a collection of frequently asked questions on OpenRefine and its predecessors Google Refine & Freebase Gridwoks.
+Feel free to ask your own question on the [Refine mailing list](http://groups.google.com/group/google-refine/) and we'll try to answer to the best of our abilities and add them to this list.

 ### Questions with Long Answers